robotframework/robotframework/README.rst

 ------

 This repository is currently under migration.
-Please do not clone or watch this, as you might get a bunch of spam when we migrate all issues from Google Code.
+Please do not clone or watch this, as you will get thousands of spam when we migrate all issues from Google Code.

 Introduction
 ------------